pcineverdies/Prefetcher-Simulation/traces/README.md

 Since both the traces are big in size, you can download them from [this Gdrive folder](https://drive.google.com/drive/folders/19CfteU82DXrsyzXzm1HmTaKhj6BXxOmd?usp=sharing).

 1. The trace `605.mcf_r` comes from the SPEC CPU®2017 benchmark; it comes from [this repository](https://dpc3.compas.cs.stonybrook.edu/champsim-traces/speccpu/).
-According to [its description](https://www.spec.org/cpu2017/Docs/benchmarks/505.mcf_r.html), here is its description:
+According to [its description](https://www.spec.org/cpu2017/Docs/benchmarks/505.mcf_r.html):

     *605.mcf_s is a benchmark which is derived from MCF, a program used for single-depot vehicle scheduling in public mass transportation.
 The program is written in C. The benchmark version uses almost exclusively integer arithmetic.*